 Trim spaces from start of the Range

-We can also trim the space from the beginning of the range.
-This will not usually matter since to the above Expand command usually stops at the beginning of a word, but it might allow a preceding space when the word begins a paragraph.
-We use the corresponding MoveStartWhile method which obviously moves the Start position of the range.
+We also trim any spaces from the beginning of the range.
+This will not usually matter since the above Expand command usually stops at the beginning of a word, but it avoids an unusual case where the user might include a preceding space in the initial selection at the beginning of the paragraph.

 We again use a space " " as the character set, but the default is to move the Start position forward in the document, so we can omit the Count option.